-Beard oil can be quite pricey.
+Beard oil can be pretty pricey.

 Therefore, we wanted to take a moment to talk about some viable beard oil substitutes.